easylogic/contenteditable/src/content/cases/ce-0009-mobile-keyboard-scrolls-page.md

 browserVersion: "17.0"
 keyboard: System virtual keyboard
 caseTitle: Virtual keyboard on mobile scrolls contenteditable out of view
+description: "On mobile devices, when the virtual keyboard appears while focusing a contenteditable element, the page scrolls in a way that moves the caret or the editable region partially out of view."
 tags:
   - mobile
   - keyboard